AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined Precondition Aspect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: The Refined_Pre aspect will not be implemented in Realease 1 of the
+     |SPARK| Toolset.
+Its usefulness and exact semantics are still to be
+     determined.

 A subprogram declared in the visible part of a package may have a Refined
 Precondition aspect applied to its body or body stub.
 The Refined Precondition
 may be used to restate a precondition given on the declaration of a subprogram